-- Advanced Research Methods and Statistics 1:
+Advanced Research Methods 1

 - This module is designed to provide the learner with a solid theoretical foundation in Research Methods.
 Learners will become familiar with reading and critiquing research papers.

-- Philosophical Underpinnings in Counselling and Psychotherapy:
+Philosophical Underpinnings of Counselling and Psychotherapy

 - This module will encourage learners to explore, in depth, the conceptual and philosophical foundations of counselling and psychotherapy.
 Learners will be encouraged to develop a questioning mind, reflecting on a number of key theories from a philosophical perspective.